MrFriendCS/MrFriendCS.github.io/ah-cs/sdd/AH-SDD-MacCal/README.md

 A new ferry operator, MacCal, is setting up in competition to a more establish rival.

-MacCal is going to be digital by design
+MacCal is going to be digital by design and wants a system that refelcts that.

 Each sailing has:

 * unique sailing number
+* date of sailing (yyyy-mm-dd format)
+* time of sailing (hh:mm format)
 * port of departure
 * port of arrival
-* date of sailing (yyyy-mm-dd format)
-* time of sailing (hh:mm format)
 * duration of sailing, in minutes
 * number of passenger tickets sold
 * number of cars tickets sold